Skip to main content

 ProductN(μ1,Σ1)N(μ2,Σ2)N(μ,Σ)\mathcal{N}(\mu_1, \Sigma_1) \cdot \mathcal{N}(\mu_2, \Sigma_2) \propto \mathcal{N}(\mu_*, \Sigma_*)Σ1=Σ11+Σ21\Sigma_*^{-1} = \Sigma_1^{-1} + \Sigma_2^{-1} (precision addition)

-**Gaussian conditioning and Bayesian linear regression.** The conditional formula $\mu_{A|B} = \mu_A + \Sigma_{AB}\Sigma_{BB}^{-1}(x_B - \mu_B)$ is a linear function of $x_B$ -- this is why Bayesian linear regression (Gaussian prior + Gaussian likelihood) yields a Gaussian posterior in closed form.
+**Gaussian conditioning and Bayesian linear regression.** The conditional formula $\mu_{A|B} = \mu_A + \Sigma_{AB}\Sigma_{BB}^{-1}(x_B - \mu_B)$ is a linear function of $x_B$, which is why Bayesian linear regression (Gaussian prior + Gaussian likelihood) yields a Gaussian posterior in closed form.
 The posterior mean is the regularized least-squares solution, and the posterior covariance quantifies parameter uncertainty.
 The Gaussian distribution is central to ML for several deep reasons:

 1. Maximum entropy: Among all distributions with given mean and variance, the Gaussian has maximum entropy (maximum uncertainty).
 Using a Gaussian makes the fewest assumptions beyond first and second moments.